GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ### 2.1 ✦ Vision: Decentralized Cultural Landscape

-Global Park DAO is a **next-generation cultural system** in which digital artifacts (**NFTs**) become the foundation for creating physical installations, public spaces, and architectural expressions of memory.
+Global Park DAO is a **next-generation cultural system** where digital artifacts (**NFTs**) become the foundation for creating:
+- Physical installations,
+- Public spaces,
+- Architectural expressions of memory.

-We are building more than just a token ecosystem — we’re designing a **living cultural landscape**, where each unit of digital heritage is:
+We are building more than just a token ecosystem — we are designing a **living cultural landscape**, where each unit of digital heritage is:
 - Anchored in space,
 - Tied to coordinates,
 - Brought to life.

-This park exists in **three parallel dimensions**:
+The park exists in **three parallel dimensions**:
 - 🏛 **Physically** — as an evolving, walkable terrain of architecture, sculptures, and curated spaces.
 - 🔗 **On-chain** — as a DAO-managed structure of governance, token utility, and NFT provenance.
 - 🎭 **Culturally** — as a long-term initiative that safeguards, co-creates, and archives collective memory.